AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 **[!UICONTROL Show identity count]**: This setting controls whether your collaborator can view identity counts for your audiences when [viewing overlap reports in the discovery tab](/help/guide/collaborate/discover.md#discover-overlaps) within a project.

-**[!UICONTROL Show audience overlap %]**: When set to true, collaborators are able to [discover overlap percentages](/help/guide/collaborate/discover.md#compare-audiences) between their audiences and your audiences.
+**[!UICONTROL Show audience overlap %]**: This setting controls whether collaborators are able to [discover overlap percentages](/help/guide/collaborate/discover.md#compare-audiences) between their audiences and your audiences.

 ![The Metadata visibility dialog with the available options displayed.](/help/assets/setup/add-manage-audiences/audience-details-metadata-dialog.png)

 ## Next steps

-After importing audiences, it's time to to discover publishers to [connect](/help/guide/connect/establishing-connections.md) with and start collaborating on projects.
+After sourcing audiences, it's time to discover publishers to [connect](/help/guide/connect/establishing-connections.md) with to collaborate on projects.